cocos/cocos-docs/en/getting-started/quick-start.md

 Our original project has included all the game resources needed, therefore you don't need to import any other resources.
 For details on importing resources, please read content related to [Asset Workflow](../asset-workflow/index.md).

 Next, let's get to know the resources of the project.
-Please pay attention to a panel named **Assets**, on which all the resource allocation graphs of the project are shown.
+Please pay attention to the **Assets** panel, on which all the resource allocation graphs of the project are shown.

 We can see that the root directory of the project resources is named as **assets**, which is in accordance with the `assets` directory in the decompressed original project.
 Only resources under this directory can be imported by Cocos Creator into the project and be managed.